BenVanCitters/ILCovidAPI/README.md

 # ILCovidAPI
-pulls down covid data from IDPH API
+simple python functions to grab covid data from the IDPH apis